 Integrate with Internal Systems

-Most modern companies have an accounting software, but they fail to reap all of the benefits these softwares offer, especially with software integration.
+Most modern companies have accounting software, but they fail to reap all of the benefits these software offers, especially with software integration.

 Accounting software, timesheets, payroll, and countless other internal systems have the ability to integrate and work together in one place.
 It is a very easy and very beneficial process for construction payment management.